andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 {: .notice--warning}

 #### Mobile App:
 Open the PaperScorer mobile app and center a single sheet in the camera viewfinder on the screen.
-The app will then automatically take a photo of the sheet and process the data automatically.
+The app will then automatically take a photo of the sheet and upload the data.

 **Caution:**
 This method requires processing sheets one-by-one.
 For large batches, use another method.